francoisgeorgy/microfreak-reader/README.md

 The buttons `READ 1..256`, et al. allows you to read all the MicroFreak presets at once.
 It can take some time.
 Be patient.
 Click the STOP button to abort the read process.

+### File save

+You can save the application's currently loaded data in a file.
+This allow you to read the MicroFreak once and, later on, to reload this file and view the presets without having to read the MicroFreak again.

+The application already provides the pre-loaded data for the factory presets and other free presets packs offered by Arturia.

+The file saved by the application is **not** a sysex file nor a MicroFreak preset file.
+You can not use it with the MIDI Control Center.

 ## Problems, bug